shellscape/jsx-email/docs/faq.md

 If your question relates to a bug or code issue, we really do need you to create a minimal reproduction.
 Without a reproduction it is nearly impossible for us to work out what whether the problem might be in your code, your individual setup, or a bug in JSX email!
 The reproduction helps everyone by ensuring we're all working with the same information.

-The reproduction should be a small, self-contained project that demonstrates the issue.
+The reproduction should be a small, self-contained project.
 Try and narrow it down to just demonstrating what is causing the issue.

 It's easy to do, and you can either: